MIC-DKFZ/napari-voxtell/README.md

 - 🔌 **Seamless napari integration**: Select image layers and visualize results directly within the napari viewer.
 - ⚙️ **Flexible model loading**: Switch between model versions or load custom checkpoints for experimentation.

+## Important: Image Orientation and Spacing

+> [!WARNING]
+> **Image Orientation (Critical)**
+> Images **must be in RAS orientation** to ensure correct anatomical localization and avoid left-right confusion.
+VoxTell was trained on images automatically reoriented to RAS using [this nibabel reader](https://github.com/MIC-DKFZ/nnUNet/blob/86606c53ef9f556d6f024a304b52a48378453641/nnunetv2/imageio/nibabel_reader_writer.py#L101).
+While napari-voxtell attempts to handle this automatically, orientation mismatches can cause segmentation errors.
+>
+> **How to detect orientation issues:** If a simple prompt like "liver" fails or partially segments the spleen instead, the image orientation is likely incorrect.
+VoxTell does **not** perform mirroring or orientation correction internally.

+> [!NOTE]
+> **Image Spacing**
+> VoxTell does **not resample** images to a standardized spacing during inference.
+Uncommon voxel spacings (e.g., very high-resolution brain MRI with ~0.5mm isotropic resolution) may lead to degraded performance.
+If you observe poor results on high- or low-resolution data, consider resampling to a more typical clinical spacing (e.g., 1.5×1.5×1.5 mm³) before processing.

 ## Installation

 ### 1. Create a virtual environment